 Toe-Touch Tub Stopper

-Toe-touch tub stoppers have the appearance of pliers and can be raised to expose a hole for the drain in the tub.
-When applying pressure to it, the handle will dislodge, and the stopper will prevent water from escaping through your bathtub’s drains.
+Toe-Touch Tub Stopper Toe-touch tub stoppers resemble pliers and can be lifted to reveal a hole in the tub drain.
+When applying pressure to it, the handle will dislodge, and the bathtub drain stopper will prevent water from escaping through your bathtub’s drains.
 What is the best way to eliminate a tub stopper you accidentally touch with your toe?

 - Turning one end of the rod that protrudes out from behind the rubber top requires using a screwdriver or a set of tongs.
 This is done to remove the plunger.
 It would help if you made an effort to utilize the tools that are available to you to remove this rod from its current setting.

-- After the plunger has been removed, the rubber top can be dislodged from its base by tugging it up opposite where it was originally attached.
-If everything went according to plan, you should now be able to free yourself from the strainer by turning the head of the strainer in a clockwise manner using your hands.
+- After removing the plunger, the rubber top can be separated from its base by pulling it upward from the opposite side of its initial attachment.
+If everything has proceeded as intended, you should now be able to release the strainer by turning its head clockwise using your hands.

 - Once the head has been unscrewed, it may be removed from the stopper by lifting it upward and away from it.

-- After confirming that the stopper is in the “open” position, a hand should be placed atop the body to guarantee that it does not move while the other is used to stabilise it.
+- After verifying that the stopper is in the ‘open’ position, place one hand on top of the body to prevent movement while using the other hand to stabilize it.

-- Remove the stopper from the strainer, and then spin the knob in the other direction while keeping an eye out for a screw set on the knob.
+- Take out the stopper from the strainer, then rotate the knob in the opposite direction, while attentively looking for a screw set on the knob.
 If you cannot find one, turn the stopper around so that it is pointing in the opposite direction of the clock.
 Because of this, you can take it from the strainer in increments until it can be removed entirely.

 - Sometimes the threads will be removed, which will make it extremely difficult to get rid of the item.
 You may pick it up while giving it a light twist in the direction of the lift.

-- The issue is most likely a channel/pin mechanism if neither the stopper nor the knob has any set screws.
+- If neither the stopper nor the knob has any set screws, the problem is likely a channel/pin mechanism.

 - After you have removed the stopper from the channel, you will need to gently twist the component in the opposite direction so that the pin on the upper half of the component aligns with the slot on the lower half.